alexeyw/codex_test/README.md

 ## Project Structure

 - `app`: Android application module
+  - `data`: Room entities, database and repository
   - `ui`: Compose UI and ViewModel implementations
-  - `data`: Simple data classes

-The UI is implemented with Jetpack Compose. `TaskViewModel` exposes a `StateFlow` of tasks. `TaskListScreen` collects this flow and displays the items in a `LazyColumn`.
+Tasks are stored locally in a Room database. `TaskViewModel` exposes a `StateFlow` of tasks which updates automatically when changes occur. `TaskListScreen` displays the list and navigation allows adding or editing tasks.

 ## License